JorgeAngel/jorgeangel.github.io/_pages/publications.md

 ## Refereed Journal Articles and Proceedings

-* Appino, R. R., Wang, H., González Ordiano, J.Á., Faulwasser, T., Mikut, R., … & Pierluigi M. (accepted).
+* Appino, R. R., Wang, H., González Ordiano, J.Á., Faulwasser, T., Mikut, R., … & Pierluigi M. (2020, June).
 Energy-Based Stochastic MPC for Integrated Electricity-Hydrogen VPP in Real-Time Markets.
 In 2020 Power Systems Computation Conference.

-* González Ordiano, J.Á., Finn, L., Winterlich, A., Moloney, G., & Simske, S. (accepted).
+* González Ordiano, J.Á., Finn, L., Winterlich, A., Moloney, G., & Simske, S. (2020, June).
 A Method for Estimating Driving Factors of Illicit Trade Using Node Embeddings and Clustering.
 In Proceedings of the 12th Mexican Conference on Pattern Recognition.

 * González Ordiano, J.Á., Finn, L., Winterlich, A., Moloney, G., & Simske, S. (2020, June).
 On the Analysis of Illicit Supply Networks using Variable State Resolution-Markov Chains.
 In Proceedings of the 18th International Conference on Information Processing and Management of Uncertainty in Knowledge-Based Systems.